GeorgieGray/all-about-dinos/README.md

 ### Page structure (HTML files)

 All HTML files live in a folder bearing the name of that page, the HTML files themselves and are named `index.html`.
-Most web servers understand `index.html` to be the default file to display when a folder is requested, and we can use this to our advantage to create more user-friendly URL structures without exposing technical details like the file type.
+Most web servers understand `index.html` to be the default file to display when a folder is requested, and I can use this to my advantage to create more user-friendly URL structures without exposing technical details like the file type.

 For example `/all-about-dinos/dinosaur.html` can instead be `/all-about-dinos/dinosaur`.